chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

     - On New Cluster Trigger restore command from bastion.

         - To run the restore command, you need to add the OpenSearch credentials to the applied config.
-If using Chef Managed OpenSearch,For that we need to have automate config and add the below config to it into `current_config.toml` (without any changes).
+If using Chef Managed OpenSearch,we need to have automate config.Run the below command in the Chef-Automate node to get the applied config into `current_config.toml`:

+        ```bash
+        sudo chef-automate config show > current_config.toml
+        ```

+        - Add the below config into `current_config.toml` (without any changes) and copy `current_config.toml` to bastion

         ```bash
         [global.v1.external.opensearch.auth.basic_auth]